yOpenSource/bookmarkletDemoForKids/README.md

 > - Maintain the proper order of the script nodes as they are interdependent

 > - Your bookmark code must start with *javascript:* and must be converted to single line

+#### So, what is a custom bookmark ?
+          >> In nut shell , its a button which on clicking runs a saved function code.
+          >> All we will we do is load other scripts using that function